 ERP Bolt-Ons

 Your ERP system is the backbone of your business, managing everything from finances to inventory, HR to customer relationships.
-But even the most robust ERPs might sometimes need a specialized part to optimize performance in specific areas.
+But even the best ERPs might sometimes need a specialized part to optimize performance in specific areas.
 That’s where ERP bolt-ons come in.

 An ERP bolt-on is a specialized upgrade you add to your existing ERP.
 It’s a separate software application that integrates seamlessly with your core ERP system, enhancing its capabilities in a particular area without requiring a complete overhaul of the system.